Visiting Parliamentary Fellowship Seminar Series

 This seminar series is open to the public.

 Queries may be addressed to: email@example.com

 Although St Antony's has always included many Fellows and students with an interest in contemporary politics and world affairs, a notable addition to the College's activities was launched in May 1993 when the Governing Body approved a proposal by Professor Archie Brown to create a Visiting Parliamentary Fellowship.
 The idea was that two Members of Parliament - one from the governing party and the other from one of the main opposition parties - would be elected to the Fellowship each year.
 The hope, which has been fully realised, was that they would visit the College regularly and in one term help to organise a seminar on important political matters.

-The origins of the Fellowship were a chance encounter between Patrick (now Lord Patrick) Cormack, MP, and Professor Brown in Moscow in January 1991 which later led to their putting to Ralf Dahrendorf, the College Warden at the time, the idea that there would be intellectual benefits for both sides if an academic relationship between Parliament and the College could be established.
+The origins of the Fellowship were a chance encounter between Patrick (now Lord Patrick) Cormack, MP, and Professor Brown in Moscow in January 1991 which led to the idea that there would be intellectual benefits for both sides if an academic relationship between Parliament and the College could be established.
 Once the question of the modest amount of funding needed to launch the enterprise had been resolved, the idea took off.

 A tradition rapidly developed that in Hilary Term - on Tuesdays at 5 p.m. - the two Visiting Parliamentary Fellows would, along with the St Antony's Governing Body Fellow who co-ordinates the Fellowship, put on a seminar that brought together politicians and academics.
 The format involves three speakers, whose presentations would take a maximum of twenty minutes each, and then the floor is opened for questions and general discussion.